thinkshout/thinkshout/blog/_posts/2014-12-04-oregon-zoo-action-portal.md

 An essential goal of this is sharing an action.
 The requirement was to have the sharing widget appear on individual actions, only when listed on an animal detail page.
 The message to be shared is a combination of elements from both content types.
 The image and name of the animal, plus the contents of a Sharing Message text field from the action.
 The the URL shared is that of the action.

 Here's how we put that together.
 We start by including the global stuff for the ShareThis widget.
 An implementation of `hook_views_pre_render()` adds some javascript settings and includes the ShareThis javascript library.
 To add the unique things to each action, we add a new variable "sharethis_attributes" in `hook_preprocess_views_view_field()`.
 This variable contains a string of pseudo attributes: `st_url="http://example.com/the-page" st_title="Example Page Title" st_image="http://example.com/image.jpg" st_summary="This is the text that will be shared." st_via="OregonZoo"`.
 We use that variable in a very specifically named template file that takes effect for only this field in this view.
-The rest of the markup and classes came from ShareThis.
+The rest of the markup and classes placed in that field template came from ShareThis.

 ```php
 <?php print $output; ?>